-The ZS and Reality Works survey shows that 79% of tech companies use quota-based comp plans (90% of larger companies).
-However, setting quota properly requires a delicate balance.
+The ZS and Reality Works survey shows that 79% of tech companies use quota-based comp plans (90% of larger companies use them as well).
+However, proper quota setting requires a delicate balance.
 If quotas are too aggressive it can lead to high turnover or lack of motivation.
-If quotas aren’t high enough then reps just aren’t going to be motivated to do their best.
+If quotas aren’t high enough, reps just will not be motivated to do their best.
 Setting quotas accurately requires accurate sales forecasting.
-And in order to make accurate sales forecasts, it requires tracking the right predictive analytics.
+To make accurate sales forecasts, you must track the right predictive analytics.
 Only by tracking the right metrics can you predict pipeline and set quotas accurately.

 Weighting Compensation Plans

 Comp plans need the right weight of base vs. bonus.
 Base salaries are important to provide reps with a sense of their security (they won’t get evicted if they have a slow month).
 Commission, however, is what drives most sales reps.
 A bonus needs to sufficiently inspire reps to sell at their best.
 Placing a cap on a rep’s bonus will correlate with a cap on their motivation to sell for your company.
 In sales, the sky should be the limit.